ssaarela/javersion/README.md

 ## Null Handling

 Null have a special meaning, which is that given key has been removed.
 Keys with null values should be treated as if they didn't exists in the first place.
+Null keys are not allowed.

 # Getting Started With Java Objects